enricorampazzo/duitbetter_embedder/README.md

 At the moment I am using Llama 3.1 8B Instruct to extract question/answers pairs.
 The results are not always good.
 I had to write some logic to deal with the LLM wrongly splitting questions and answers.
-Maybe I should use regexes, but I think I will have use the LLM and deal with the errors later
+Maybe I should use regexes, but I think I will have to use the LLM and deal with the errors later